-The simulation study employed in this paper demonstrated some expected and unexpected theoretical findings.
+The simulation study employed demonstrated some expected and unexpected theoretical findings.
 Among the expected findings are (1) the bias and low inside ROPE performance in estimating short sprint parameters using the No correction model, (2) more negligible bias and higher inside ROPE for the Estimated TC model, and (3) no bias and highest inside ROPE for the Estimated FD model.
 The unexpected finding of this study is the performance of the No correction model in sensitivity of estimating the change of the MAC and TAU parameters, which outperformed the other two models.

 When estimating short sprint parameters across models, given simulation parameters, MSS and change in MSS can be estimated more precisely compared to TAU, MAC, and PMAX parameters and their changes.

-In addition to model performances, this simulation study provided the ROPEs and %MDCs95lowest.
-These could be useful for further validity and reliability studies evaluating short sprint model performance involving real athletes and timing gates positioned at the exact distances with the exact rounding.
+In addition to model performances, this simulation study provided the theoretical ROPEs and %MDCs95lowest estimates.
+These could be useful for further validity and reliability studies evaluating short sprint model performance involving real athletes by providing minimal theoretical values one can achieve with timing gates positioned at the exact distances with the exact time rounding.

 The takeaway message for the practitioners is that besides standardizing the sprint starting technique for the short sprint performance monitoring, it would be wise to utilize and track the results of all three models.
 The Estimated FD model will provide unbiased estimates of the current performance, but the No correction model might be more sensitive in detecting changes in TAU and MAC parameters.

 This practical conclusion should be taken with caution since it is based on the results of this theoretical simulation.
 Additional studies involving real athletes in evaluating the performance of these three models are needed.
-These should involve estimating the short sprint parameters agreement between gold-standard (i.e., criterion) measure (e.g., radar gun, laser gun, or video analysis) and practical timing gates measure.
+These studies should involve estimating the short sprint parameters agreement between gold-standard (i.e., criterion) measure (e.g., radar gun, laser gun, or video analysis) and practical measure using timing gates with different timing initiation (e.g., crossing the beam, foot pressing on force sensor or leaving the ground) under different flying start conditions and distances (e.g., start on the line, start at 0.5 m behind the initial timing gate, use of body-rocking) to practically demonstrate bias introduced when timing initiation is not synchronizes with initial force application.
+In addition to theoretical findings, such studies will provide model performance estimates when biological variability is involved in short sprints, which is not considered in the current study.
 One such study is currently in preparation.
-In addition to theoretical findings, such a study will provide model performance estimates when biological variability is involved in short sprints, which is not considered in the current study.

 Data availability statement